Open Nav

 Additional respiration data dramatically changed the interpretation - the stable respiration recordings allow us to conclude that the increase in heart rate was not stress-induced.

-One does not need to suffer from arrhythmia for his/her heart rate to suddenly change.
+You don’t need an arrhythmia for your heart rate to change suddenly.
 For instance, factors such as ambient temperature or changing body position might alter heart rate.
 It's also essential to have information concerning if the data was collected during motion, or after remaining stationary for a few minutes, to differentiate between mental and physical stress:

 Graph 3 Graph 3.
 The biosignals are stable because the subject is stationary and calm